 Granary Lake is located in Algoma north of Blind River, midway between Sudbury and Sault Ste.
 Marie.
 From Toronto drive north to Sudbury on Highway 400/69 (about 380 km), then west on Hwy 17 (the Trans-Canada) in the direction of Sault Ste.
 Marie to Blind River (another 160 km).
 You can do the drive in 5.5 hours if you don't stop.
 From Blind River head north on Hwy 557, and keep going straight onto Granary Lake Rd when Highway 557 makes a sharp turn to the left (west) about 3 km north of town.
-Follow Granary Lake Rd. to its end and park at the side of the road (another 15 km).
+Follow Granary Lake Rd. almost to its end to the boat launch on the south side of Granary Lake (another 14.5 km).